Field Notes from a Small Sheep Farm: Mid July

 These field notes will be a way for people to connect with us as real people.
 We are not just a website with another product for sale.
 We live the values the preach.
 We also are more than just sheep and our farm.
 I want to publish field notes weekly, but I know I will never be able to uphold to that because life is busy sometimes.
 I will put what I have been musing about (today it’s the word wild), as well as what we have been up to and what nature is doing in our little corner of the world.
 And, of course, pictures from the farm and our life and I want to note that we never use filters or photoshop.

-I will ponder more on the word wild in the future but in the meantime, the wild plums are ready for harvest and I leave you with this question, if a wild plum is planted in an orchard, is it still wild?
+I will ponder more about the words wild and real in the future but in the meantime, the wild plums are ready for harvest, and I leave you with this question, if a wild plum is planted in an orchard, is it still wild?

 Time to make plum jelly. :)